bentoml/OpenLLM/openllm-python/ADDING_NEW_MODEL.md

       `src/openllm/models/{model_name}/modeling_{runtime}_{model_name}.py`
 - [ ] Create module's `__init__.py`:
       `src/openllm/models/{model_name}/__init__.py`
-- [ ] Adjust the entrypoints for files at `src/openllm/models/auto/*`
+- [ ] Adjust the entrypoints for files at `src/openllm/models/auto/*` If it is a new runtime, then add it a `src/openllm/models/auto/modeling_{runtime}_auto.py`.
+      See the other auto runtime for example.
 - [ ] Modify the main `__init__.py`: `src/openllm/models/__init__.py`
 - [ ] Run the following to update stubs: `hatch run check-stubs`

-For a working example, check out any pre-implemented model.
+For a working example, check out any existing model.

-> We are developing a CLI command and helper script to generate these files,
-> which would further streamline the process.
-Until then, manual creation is
-> necessary.

 ### Model Configuration